 How to Read a Credit Card Statement

-Late Payment and Minimum Payment Warnings
+Late Payment Warnings

 Credit card statements typically have sections that state what happens in the event that a minimum monthly payment is not received by the due date listed.
 The late payment warning generally includes information on the penalty APR (if applicable) and the late payment fee.

-The minimum payment warning section explains how long it will take to pay off a credit card balance and how much interest you will owe if you only make the minimum payment.
+The minimum payment warning section explains how long it will take to pay off a credit card balance and how much interest you’ll owe if you make only the minimum payment.
 While it’s possible to pay off a credit card balance by only making minimum payments, the process can be slower and more costly in the long run when you factor in compound interest.

 Another way to explore interest costs over different repayment periods is by using a credit card interest calculator.

-If you carry a rewards credit card, the most fun section to review on a credit card statement can be the rewards summary, which details how many points or miles are able to be redeemed for cash or travel.
+If you carry a rewards credit card, arguably the most fun section to review on a credit card statement can be the rewards summary.
+Here’s what you can find detailed in this section:

 Credit Counseling Notice

 Your credit card statement may include information for nonprofit credit counseling.
-If you are having a difficult time managing your credit, you might consider using this resource.
+If you’re having a difficult time managing your credit, you might consider using this resource.
 These programs are typically long-term solutions, however, and may not be able to help if you’re in immediate risk of missing a payment.

 Notice of Changes to Interest Rates and Other Changes